dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/there can be sacredness in dull, monotonous moments.md

 But there's something that seems to be wrong about that.

-These habits make up a significant portion of my day.
+These moments make up a significant portion of my day.
 Am I to simply be perpetually dissatisfied during this sizable chunk of my week?
 Should I always be rushing to be done with these facets of a collective human experience, merely for the sake of 'higher-impact work', whatever that means?

 Or can these ordinary moments teach me something about patience, gratitude, and being an embodied creature?
+Just as breaking bread and drinking wine in the Christian tradition means so much more than a snack and a drink, can dull monotonous moments be reshaped into grounding, sacred 'liturgies' that over time, reshape our souls?

 -------------